 “It takes more than that to kill the Batman!” is not an exact quote from Theodore (Teddy) Roosevelt’s campaign speech in an auditorium, soon after being shot by a would be assassin, outside a Milwaukee hotel, but it is close.
 Many of the details of the Batman story are, in fact, so close to the details of the former president’s story that many claim it is the inspiration for the creation of the fictional character we now call The Dark Knight.

 The most impressive of the correlations involves the death of a parent, and the post-traumatic growth that followed:

 Bruce Wayne lost both of his parents before he was a teenager, and Teddy Roosevelt lost his father when he was nineteen.
 In H.W.
 Brands T.R.: The Last Romantic, Brands alludes to the fact that most young men, on the precipice of becoming adults, deify their father.
-If a father dies premature, as in the case of Theodore Roosevelt Sr., this deification can become locked in stone for young men.
-The contrast being that no matter how great a father is, if he lives throughout a young man’s maturation, that young man is prone to finding weaknesses in his father’s lessons, advice, and the man’s general arguments.
+If a father dies premature, as in the case of Theodore Roosevelt Sr., this deification can become locked in stone for some young men.
+The contrast being that no matter how great a father is, if he lives throughout their son’s maturation, that son is prone to find some weaknesses in his father’s lessons, advice, and in the man’s general arguments.
 This progression doesn’t necessarily say anything about either party, but it’s a natural evolution based on the experiences the young man has and some elements of rebellion.
 Roosevelt was not afforded such natural, mature comparisons, and that coupled with his grieving and sorrow, may have resulted in the deification of his father without objectivity.